lindsayrr8/lindsayrr8.github.io/_posts/2024-09-7-my-new-blog-post.md

 Splendid.
 Now that we have our vector full of numbers, we can create our own new function called **myMean()** to calculate the average of these numbers.

-We'll designate `myMean()` as the name for the nice box our function will sit in. *Doing this in R gives me the heebie-jeebies because `=` is conventionally used for variable **assignment** in pretty much every other language.* In R, `<-`, (which looks like a little left-facing arrow) is the standard assignment syntax.
-(The `=` still gets used, but it's more-or-less designated for use within functions.)
+We'll designate `myMean()` as the name for the nice box our function will sit in.
+Doing this in R gives me the *heebie-jeebies* because `=` is conventionally used for variable **assignment** in pretty much every other language.
+In R, `<-`, (which looks like a little left-facing arrow) is the standard assignment syntax.
+The `=` still gets used, but it's more-or-less designated for use within functions.

 Our new function `myMean()` pulls in the data stored in `assignment2` and makes use of another pre-cooked function that comes packed in with R: the `sum()` function.
+This guy, `sum(assignment2)`, is calculating the sum of all the elements stored in `assignment2` for us.

+Then, with a good ol' `/`, R will divide the result by `length(assignment2)`.
+That guy is computing the number of elements in the `assignment2` vector so we don't have to!

+Thusly, we have `sum(assignment2)/length(assignment2)`, which divides the sum of our vector by the number of elements in it...
+AKA, the average (mean)!

+At last, the `return()` function tells R what to come back with whenever our `myMean()` function is called.

+## (Thanks, science!)